mfaisal1990/docker/Dockerfile.md

 <h3>1️⃣ Create the Dockerfile</h3>
 A text file must be created name Dockerfile with capital D and no space:</br>
 </br>
-- Which base image to use</br>
+- Which base image to use.</br>
-- Commands to install dependencies</br>
+- Commands to install dependencies.</br>
-- Files to copy</br>
+- Files to copy.</br>
-- Ports to expose</br>
+- Ports to expose.</br>
-- The default command to run
+- The default command to run.

 <h3>2️⃣ Build the Docker Image</h3>
 You convert the Dockerfile into a Docker image using:</br>